LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-01-27-inverse-transform-sampling.md

 \end{cases}
 \end{align}$$

-which we then integrate to specific x values to get the CDF.
+which we then integrate to specific $x$ values to get the CDF.

 $$\begin{align}